VEuPathDB/packer-ebrc/centos-7/README.md

 ### Requirements

+You will need a personal AWS account.
+There is no EBRC organization account at this time.

 You need a Virtual Private Cloud (VPC) configured for your region.
 AWS typically creates one as a default but if you don't have one (your account predates VPCs or you deleted it) then you will need to create a VPC.
-These Packer templates require a subnet_id value so Packer can then lookup which VPC to use.
+These Packer templates require a subnet_id value so Packer can then lookup which VPC to use - that is, it assumes you are using a non-default VPC.

 You need the subnet-id from your desired VPC to pass to Packer via the `aws_subnet_id` variable.